munificent/magpie/doc/site/markdown/patterns.md

     :::magpie
     == math.Pi

 The above pattern will match the value &pi; and fail to match otherwise.
+The value can be any Magpie [expression](expressions.html).

 ### Type Patterns

 Now we start to get to the interesting patterns.
 Often, you'll want to check to see if a value is of a certain class (or a subclass) in order to tell if an operation is valid.
 To do that, you can use a *type pattern*.
-A type pattern starts with the keyword `is` followed by a name:
+A type pattern starts with the keyword `is` followed by an expression:

     :::magpie
     is String